Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Proof of the Main Theorem

-The backward schedule is only a little more complicated: first we ''undo`` in succession the forward moves on edges $e_{k-2}, \ldots, e_{2}$, using Case 1 of the Theorem and the fact that each of $e_{2},\ldots, e_{k-1}$ contains at least one ''internal`` node (whose label is 1).
-The proof of this last claim crucially uses the last two conditions in the definition of good hypergraphs.
+In this case we can also choose $v_{1}$ arbitrarily with the above constraints.
+First we ''undo`` in succession the forward moves on sets $e_{k-1}\setminus V_{k},e_{k-2},\ldots, e_{2}\setminus V_{2}$, turning nodes on in these sets to zero, and nodes in $V_{2}$ to 1.
+To do so we use Case 1 of the Theorem and the fact that each $e_{i}$, $2\leq i\leq k-2$ contains at least one ''internal`` node (whose label is 1), or a node in $V_{i}$, whose label is nonzero.
+The proof of this last claim crucially uses the conditions in the definition of good hypergraphs.
+For edge $e_{k-1}$ the argument uses the fact that $s_{3}(v_{k-1})=0$ and $s_{3}|_{V_{k}}\neq 0$.